parasagrawal71/Web-and-Mobile-App-Development-HandBook/React and Redux/File Structure Convention for React projects.md

     │       ├── ComponentName.test.js
     │       └── ComponentName.scss
     │
-    ├── subComponents // These components are independent that doesn't import any components │   └── componentName
+    ├── subComponents // These components are such components that very genric such as button, popup(it imports button), toast, searchBox, etc.
+    │   └── componentName
     │       ├── ComponentName.js
     │       ├── ComponentName.css